Leave This Town: Background

 The title of the album comes from lyrics from the track "September".

 Reception

 Critical reception

 Critical response to Leave This Town was mixed.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album has received an average score of 59, based on 10 reviews.
+The BBC Music review called it an 'album of box-ticking, airwave-saitiating harmlessness.'
+Users on Album of the Year gave it 66 out of 100, with users praising the albums 'Straightforward, chorus heavy rock.'

 Commercial performance

 It sold 269,000 copies in its first week in the U.S., peaking at number one.
 It peaked at number two in Canada, six places ahead of its predecessor.
 The album has sold 1,329,000 copies as of May 2, 2012.

 In media

 "Ghost of Me" was featured on a CSI: Miami commercial.

 "No Surprise" was performed live by the band on the top 4 results show of the eighth season of American Idol on May 5, 2009.

 "Tennessee Line" was performed live with Vince Gill during the 2009 CMA awards on November 11, 2009.
 It was also used as a music backdrop to the trailer for the TV series "Young Justice".

 "Learn My Lesson" has been featured in a commercial of Fullmetal Alchemist: Brotherhood in Animax-Asia.